iadod/iadod.github.io/_posts/2021-04-30-On-Archetypes.md

 Why?
 There seems to be an anicdote for nearly every life situatuion.
 A verse you can draw from.
 This is Interesting, what traits of the story, the scripture or word make it so thorough?
-It is, essentially a narrative passed down for generations..
+It is, essentially just a narrative passed down for generations..

 I have this concept that It is the perfect Archetype.
-It is so good, so believable because it represents perfect architypal traits for any individual.
+It is so good, so relatable because it represents perfect architypal traits for any individual.
 So, any person can read scripture and find some level of cohesion, some relation to the anicdote before them.